-To be able to start in a place from
+Able to start in a place from:

 If you are found ineligible, you can ask for a mandatory reconsideration.
 You will find instructions on how to do this in the secure message section of your Childcare Service account.
 There is also a review and appeals service on the HMRC website.

 Please note: Parents of 4-year-olds who are taking up a place in full time reception class cannot also take up the extended entitlement

 Once you have successfully applied, you will receive confirmation of your eligibility to your Childcare Service account including your child's unique 11 digit eligibility code.

 You will need to give your code to your chosen provider.